yaikobzeray/dev-journal/activity_log.md

 Updated all project dependencies and reviewed changelogs for breaking changes.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 09 May 2024 — Entry 3

+Explored JavaScript Proxy for reactive state management without a framework.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*